 Series on Language as Law

-Our first series was on the theme of language and law – within the context of language revitalization, how do Indigenous laws pronounce themselves through language?
+The ILADA blog’s first series was on the theme of language and law.
+Within the context of language revitalization, how do Indigenous laws pronounce themselves through language?
 How can Indigenous laws be strengthened, given the impact of colonialism on Indigenous languages?
 And can the changes required to revitalize—funds, experts, and the privileging of resources—create additional inequities?

 We aimed to first and foremost to address the crucial relationship between language and law: in particular, the role Indigenous languages play in articulating Indigenous laws.
 Writing about the Navajo people, Anishinaabe scholar Matthew Fletcher emphasizes, “for many tribal communities, the law is encoded right into the language – and the stories generated from the language.”1 Because most Indigenous communities historically expressed (and continually express) their customs and laws orally, this statement applies to Indigenous groups broadly.2 This season features contributors who explore expressions of law and answer questions about how language deepens and complicates protocols, interpretations and worldviews.